Kinangop, Kenya · Founded on a Promise · Est. 2026

 The Steering Committee

-Donors and partners do not invest in ideas.
+Donors do not invest in ideas.
 They invest in people.
 Between them, this team spans three continents, four countries, and five professional disciplines.
 They grew up in Kenya and built careers that circled the globe.
-And they have all come back — to the community that shaped them.
+They have all come back.

 Memphis, Tennessee, USA